 By styling CSS, you can customize just about every aspect of your website.
 Adding CSS code to WordPress is easy and is one of the most important skills a web developer can have on the platform.

-While you can build a functional website without writing a single line of code, making a stylish one is a different story.
+While WordPress allows you to build a functional website without writing a single line of code, making a stylish one is a different story.
 The visual presentation of a theme can only go so far and for many websites, not far enough.
 Instead, you need to customize the theme.

 Otherwise, every website using the same theme would be identical.